Besov class via heat semigroup on Dirichlet spaces III: BV functions and sub-Gaussian heat kernel estimates: Weak Bakry- Emery curvature condition

 \subsection{$L^p$--Besov critical exponents and generalized Riesz transforms}

 Recall that the density or triviality of the spaces $\B^{p,\alpha}(X)$ can be described using the critical exponents $\alpha_p^*\leq\alpha_p^\#$, where the former is supremal for density in $L^p$ and the latter supremal for containing non-constant functions, see~\eqref{eqn:defnBesovcritexponents}.
 In this section we give bounds on the exponents that follow from the weak Bakry-\'Emery condition~\eqref{WBECD}, using the notation $\beta_p$ from~\eqref{eq:defnofbetap}.
-Bounds without this condition were proved in~\cite[Section~5.2]{ABCRST1}.
+Bounds without this condition were proved in~\cite[Section~5.2]{ABCRST1}, namely $\frac{1}{2} \le \alpha^*_p $ if $1 \le p \le 2$ and $\alpha_p^\#\leq \frac{1}{2}$ if $ p \ge 2$.

 \begin{theorem} If $(X,\mu,\mathcal{E},\mathcal{F})$ satisfies the weak Bakry-\'Emery condition $wBE(\kappa)$ then: \begin{itemize} \item For $1 \le p \le 2$ we have $\frac{1}{2} \le \alpha^*_p \le \alpha_p^\#\leq \beta_p$. \item For $ p \ge 2$ we have $\beta_p \le \alpha^*_p \le\alpha_p^\#\leq \frac{1}{2}$. \end{itemize} \end{theorem} \begin{proof} If $1\leq p\leq 2$ and $\alpha>\beta_p$ then for $f \in \B^{p,\alpha}(X)$ we have